-The Medical Marijuana Use Registry is a secure, online database for the registration of ordering physicians and qualified patients, and their orders.
-It is accessible by patients, ordering physicians, law enforcement, medical marijuana treatment center staff, and Office of Medical Marijuana Use staff.
+The Medical Marijuana Use Registry is a secure, online database for the registration of qualified physicians, patients and their orders.
+It is accessible by patients, qualified physicians, law enforcement, medical marijuana treatment center staff and Office of Medical Marijuana Use staff.

-It is recommended that each law enforcement organization assign a Master User for their organization.
-Master Users have the ability to create and manage additional user accounts within their organizations.
+It is recommended that each law enforcement organization assign an Executive User for their organization.
+Executive Users have the ability to create and manage additional user accounts within their organizations.

-To assign an individual as a Master User in the Medical Marijuana Use Registry, please view our instructional guide on Becoming a Master User.
+To assign an individual as an Executive User in the Medical Marijuana Use Registry, please view our instructional guide on Becoming an Executive User.

 Reporting to the OMMU